dreamcatcher-tech/network/Inbox/2025-08-25 0902 fly container host.md

 ? how to handle queuing of messages ? holding the queue message status seems hard ? sending characters is just a tool call, and you can do that at any time.

+we could make a provisioner thing that checks out a git worktree ?

+or just make it one agent at a time to start with, just to get it going.